 Travel Authorization Numbers: After Travel Authorization approvals are recorded, contact your Senior Vice President/Assistant Vice President for Travel Authorization Number.

-This form is required for university employees to request state vehicles for official business travel.
+This request is required for university employees to reserve state vehicles for official business travel.

 Complete one copy.